greiman/SdFat-beta/README.md

-### Warning: This version, 2.1.0-beta.1, has major internal changes so may be unstable.
+### Warning: This version, 2.1.1-beta.1, has major internal changes so may be unstable.

+Added openExistingSFN(path).
+See the MinimumSizeSdReader example.

-### UTF-8 encoded filenames are supported.
+UTF-8 encoded filenames are supported.

 Try the UnicodeFilenames example.
 Here is output from ls:
 <pre>